 Observations of children’s learning are at the heart of our practice.
 Observing children enables us to gauge children’s needs, interests, skills and prior knowledge.
 We then use this information to plan effectively for each individual child’s development.
-Our planning aims to give children opportunities to play and learn happily in ways that support, strengthen and deepen their current learning and development.
+Our planning gives children opportunities to play and learn happily in ways that support, strengthen and deepen their current learning and development.

 Our planning is differentiated to meet each child’s individual needs and is underpinned by the three characteristics of effective teaching and learning.
 These are: